Webinar: RCSA – Now and the future with Yiorgos Polymeris

-In a soon to be launched Risk.net research report that surveyed 104 first line control officers at leading global investment banks, over 52% said that mapping risk controls to regulatory demands was in the top three challenges that they face.
-Register to get the report here.
+In the Risk.net research report that surveyed 104 first-line control officers at leading global investment banks, over 52% said that mapping risk controls to regulatory demands was among the top three challenges they face.

 A similar number also said providing evidence of the completeness of risk controls to regulators was a major headache.